Turkey Bolognese is loaded with veggies, full of flavor, and super easy to make. It’s savory, filling, and perfect for busy weeknights.

 The Best Turkey Bolognese

-Ground turkey can get a bad rap, but I’ve found that if it’s seasoned and prepared well, it can taste amazing.
-With a few “secret” ingredients, this Turkey Bolognese is every bit as tempting and addictive as beef or pork bolognese.
-(Not that a vegetarian Lentil Bolognese doesn’t hit the spot when you’re looking for a meatless option.)
+Ground turkey can get a bad rap, but when it’s seasoned well, it can be just as flavorful as beef.
+With a few “secret” ingredients, this Turkey Bolognese is every bit as tempting as a classic beef or pork version.
+(Though a vegetarian Lentil Bolognese still hits the spot when I want a meatless option.)

-• Beef bouillon powder: I’ve been adding beef bouillon to ground turkey for a couple of years now and I swear by it — it boosts and enhances the meaty flavor.
-My husband is always convinced we’re actually eating ground beef with this one addition.
+• Beef bouillon powder: I’ve been adding this to ground turkey for years and swear by it—it boosts the meaty flavor so much, my husband always thinks he’s eating ground beef.

 Sautéing veggies, adding garlic, cooking ground meat, seasoning, adding tomato paste, bouillon, worcestershire sauce, crushed tomatoes, bay leaves, and simmering, then tossing with cooked pasta.